kevin-allen/autopipy/docs/remote_jupyterlab_server.md

 # Running code on a remote server.

-If your computer does not have a good GPU, you can install DLC and autopipy on the computer with the GPU.
-If you start the jupyter lab server, you should be able to access it from a different computer using its IP address.
+If your computer does not have a good GPU, you can install DLC and autopipy on a computer with the GPU.
+If you launch a jupyter lab server on the remote-GPU computer, you can then use your browser on your computer to access the jupyter lab server running on the remote-GPU computer.
+This is a 2-step process.

 First ssh into the computer with the GPU, activate the right conda environment and launch jupyter lab.